Utility Company Charges

 Here is another image that captures the situation.

-Transportation companies (like airlines, trucking, railroads, and ocean shipping) should be enlisted in supporting solar power --- because more use of solar power reduces use of oil and gas and other fossil fuels which are needed for planes, trucks, and trains --- and thus would reduce the transportation companies' cost of refined fossil fuels.
+Transportation companies (like airlines, trucking, railroads, and ocean shipping) should be supporting solar power --- because more use of solar power reduces use of oil and gas and other fossil fuels which are needed for planes, trucks, and trains --- and thus would reduce the transportation companies' cost of refined fossil fuels.

 If Delta Airlines, American Airlines, United Airlines, Virgin Airlines, etc. --- along with Norfolk Southern railroad, CSX railroad, Burlington Northern railroad, Union Pacific railroad --- and along with all the trucking companies and the ocean shipping companies --- would see that it is in their best interests to encourage the use of solar (and wind) energy to free up liquid fossil fuels and solid fossil fuels (coal) --- so that those fuels do not become prohibitively expensive within the next 25 years (2014 to 2039) --- then there would be a much brighter future for the U.S. and for our planet.